 But enough of that!
 We know why you’re here – to see whether the hardware we’ve selected elicits a concurring nod or a dissatisfied shake of the head.
 So without any further ado, we present the parts that will dominate the $800 price range in 2019.

-We said it before and we’ll say it again – the AMD Ryzen 5 2600X is the most cost-efficient mid-range CPU out there.
-Sure, it may have weaker single-core performance than the Intel i5-9600K, but it more than makes up for this marginal performance gap with its lower price tag and included stock cooler that actually presents some real value.
+We said it before and we’ll say it again – the AMD Ryzen 5 3600 is the most cost-efficient mid-range CPU out there.
+It even beats out Intel i5-9600K in terms of single-core performance, all the while coming in at a lower price point with a stock cooler that actually presents some decent value.

 And besides, it’s no slouch either, what with a 3.6 GHz base clock speed and a Boost frequency of up to 4.2 GHz that takes it comfortably above the widely-coveted 4.0 GHz mark.
 And that’s without the overclocking, which we’ve already discussed.
-To put the performance in perspective: you’ll be getting around as little as 2 and as much as 20 FPS less with the Ryzen 5 2600X than you would with the Intel i5-9600K, which costs $70 more and requires an aftermarket cooler!
-Now 20 FPS is no small amount, but we must emphasize that discrepancies this large only start kicking in way past the 60 FPS mark.
-In fact, they’re much closer to 100 FPS.
-And the difference between 100 and 120 FPS is nowhere as noticeable as the difference between, say, 50 and 70 FPS.
+To put the performance in perspective: in certain games, you’ll be getting a higher FPS with the Ryzen 5 3600 than you would with the Intel i5-9600K, which costs $40 more and requires an aftermarket cooler!
+Now the amount of FPS with depend on the game – in fact, Intel still has the edge in certain titles, like Shadow of the Tomb Raider.
+But we must emphasize that large discrepancies only really start kicking in way past the 60 FPS mark.
+Still, in many games, the Ryzen 5 3600 will get you that one step closer towards a stable 60 FPS with maxed out graphics.

-One of the best things about the Ryzen 5 2600X is, again, the fact that it comes with a stock cooler that’s actually good – the Wraith Spire.
+One of the best things about the Ryzen 5 3600 is, again, the fact that it comes with a decent stock cooler – the Wraith Stealth.
+It’s a shame that a $200 CPU still only nets you the worst Wraith cooler, but it’s only the worst because the competition is so stacked.
 It doesn’t have any extra features so to speak of, like the LED lighting that the Wraith Prism has, but we certainly don’t mind this functionality over form approach.
 Most importantly, it’s capable enough to get the most out of this build (which not many stock coolers are) without you needing to go invest into any aftermarket solution.
+This is, of course, based on the premise that you won’t be doing any serious overclocking.

 GPU: Gigabyte GeForce GTX 1660 Ti Windforce OC